 - Identification of what category an issue relates to (strategic direction, Governance Process, Board/CEO Relationship)

 - Review of what the Board has already done related to this issue; determination of whether the Board already dealt with the issue.

 - Procedures at all meetings will be in accordance with the Bylaws and Board policies.
 Roberts Rules of Order provide guidance in conducting meetings and will be used to resolve procedural matters.

 The Nomination Committee oversees the recruitment process of new directors.
 The final decision on directors happens via election by the Hockey Alberta members.
 This is done annually at the Hockey Alberta Annual General Meeting.

-At the 2020 Annual General Meeting, two (2) Director positions will be up for election.
-Per Hockey Alberta Bylaws, the determination of the people who will sit in those positions is a decision of the Hockey Alberta membership.
+At the 2020 Annual General Meeting, one Director position is up for election.
+Per Hockey Alberta Bylaws, the determination of the people who will sit in that position is a decision of the Hockey Alberta membership.
 Board members will be recruited and chosen based on the skill set that they bring to the long-term success of Hockey Alberta.
 Certain Board positions require individuals with specialized skills.
 As part of this process, Board member recruitment will include the following elements:

 - New members will be targeted to bring a specific expertise within the Board to meet the expectations and responsibilities for the role that they are applying for on the Board;